The New Millennium

 Gujarati Samaj Of Minnesota has helped the local community and the world since its establishment.
 Most importantly, Samaj members rallied together with over thousands of dollars in donations for Gujarat state after the massive January 26, 2001 earthquake in a unified Gujarat Earthquake Relief Fund partially funded by local corporations and other organizations.
 The Samaj and its partners were able to completely rebuild a village.

 Throughout the years, the organization grew extensively with more members and larger events.
 The Samaj jumped into the cyber world in the summer of 2005 with the launch of this web site.
 With this site, the Samaj is now able to get information out to members quickly and easily.
-In November 2006, the Samaj was even honored by Narendra Modi, the Chief Minister of Gujarati, India state.
+In November 2006, the Samaj was even honored by Narendra Modi, the then Chief Minister of Gujarat, India state.

 Since its start, the Samaj has been run by the dedication of volunteers.
 The next years will call for even more volunteer assistance from Samaj and/or community members.
 If you would like to help this non-profit cultural organization please volunteer by submitting your interest using our contact us form.